Connect with others who understand.

 Cholesterol Levels

-According to Mayo Clinic, more than 50 percent of people with PBC have extremely high fat (lipid) levels in their blood.
+According to the Mayo Clinic, more than 50 percent of people with PBC have extremely high fat (lipid) levels in their blood.
 A lipid panel measures your cholesterol and triglyceride levels.
 PBC may be associated with high levels of high-density lipoprotein (HDL) — also known as “good cholesterol.”

 Imaging Tests for PBC